Symptoms and Causes of Poor Circulation

 Blood clots impairs the blood circulation.
 Sometimes, there is total blockage.
 Clots can form in any part of the body.
 Blood clots in the legs and arms will cause circulation issues.
 In fact, there are many causes of blood clots and they can be deadly.
 Blood clots from one part of your body and move to other places such as the lungs and heart.
 Not only that, but blood clots can cause a stroke.
 If diagnosed early, a blood clot is not life threatening.

 Bearing more weight than normal places a large load on your body.
 Being sedentary or standing for a long time can cause circulation issues if you are obese.
-Obesity also raises the chance of other problems including varicose veins and high blood pressure.
+Obesity also raises the chance of other problems including varicose veins, venous disease, and high blood pressure.

 Raynaud’s disease is a condition causes blood vessels to narrow.
 Smaller blood vessels makes it more difficult for your body to circulate blood.
 This obstruction of blood flow leads to tingling, numbness, and a chilly sensation in the feet and hands.
 These symptoms often worsen over time.